blackbeard666/pwn_exhibit/content/RPISEC_MBE/re_basic.md

 ### Tools and Basic Reverse Engineering
+##### *sidenote: these writeups are supposed to come with pictures, but won't load on this site so I just placed the important code needed.
+But if you want to read the writeup with the pictures, continue reading [here](https://github.com/arieees666/pwn_exhibit/blob/gh-pages/content/RPISEC_MBE/re_basic_with_pictures.md)*

 #### The first part of the course starts with a basic introduction of what reverse engineering is and what are the common tools used to reverse engineer (or RE) a binary.
 As discussed in the lecture slides, below are the tools that can be used for RE along with a short description of what it does which will be essential in solving the crackme challenges provided:
 ```